kremeyer/PoniView/README.md

 ## installation

-The package can be installed with `pip install git+https://github.com/kremeyer/py_PoniView` and uninstalled with `pip uninstall PoniView`.
+The package can be installed with `pip install git+https://github.com/kremeyer/py_PoniView --no-binary=:all:` and uninstalled with `pip uninstall PoniView`.

 ## usage